Sleep apnea linked to increased risk of cancer and cognitive decline

 To reach this conclusion, Dr. Andreas Palm, senior researcher and consultant at Uppsala University, Sweden, and his colleagues looked at data from 62,811 patients five years before OSAS treatment began in Sweden.
 Between July 2010 and March 2018, patients were treated with continuous positive airway pressure (CPAP), which delivers positive air pressure through a mask to keep the airways open during sleep.
 “We found that cancer patients had slightly more severe OSAS, measured by an average apnea-hypopnea index of 32 versus 30, and an oxygen desaturation index of 28 versus 26“, did he declare.

-This new data proves the need to consider untreated sleep apnea as a risk factor for cancer and to educate physicians about the possibility of cancer when treating patients with OSAS, say the researchers.
+This new data proves the need to consider untreated sleep apnea as a risk factor for cancer and to educate physicians regarding the possibility of cancer when treating patients with OSAS, say the researchers.

 <!–